cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 Notes:

-* Material 3 requires applying `Modifier.menuAnchor(MenuAnchorType.PrimaryNotEditable)` to the `TextField` in order to link the `TextView` with the menu with the proper semantics.
+* Material 3 requires applying `Modifier.menuAnchor(ExposedDropdownMenuAnchorType.PrimaryNotEditable)` to the `TextField` in order to link the `TextView` with the menu with the proper semantics.
 * Set `readOnly = true` and `onValueChange = {}` on the `TextField` to prevent it from accepting user keyboard text (only data from the dropdown selection list is allowed).
 * Keyboard handling and focus management menu be applied at several points.